Skip to content

 Since: 1.3.3

-The hyvaCheckout.api sub-namespace provides methods for controlling the timing and execution order of JavaScript code that interacts with the Hyvä Checkout Frontend API.
-These methods ensure that custom code runs only after the checkout API is fully initialized, preventing race conditions and undefined reference errors.
+The hyvaCheckout.api sub-namespace in the Hyva Checkout Frontend API provides methods for controlling the timing and execution order of JavaScript code during checkout initialization.
+These methods ensure that custom code - such as validators, payment handlers, and event listeners - runs only after the Hyva Checkout Frontend API is fully initialized, preventing race conditions and undefined reference errors.

-The hyvaCheckout.api.after method registers a callback to execute once the Hyvä Checkout Frontend API has fully initialized.
-If the API is already initialized when after is called, the callback executes immediately.
-This method is essential when registering custom validators, payment handlers, or any code that depends on hyvaCheckout sub-namespaces being available.
+The hyvaCheckout.api.after method registers a callback to execute once the Hyva Checkout Frontend API has fully initialized.
+If the Hyva Checkout Frontend API is already initialized when hyvaCheckout.api.after is called, the callback executes immediately.
+The hyvaCheckout.api.after method is essential when registering custom validators, payment handlers, or any code that depends on hyvaCheckout sub-namespaces being available.

-Use the checkout:init:after window event when you simply want to execute code independently of any result and with the certainty that everything belonging to the API has run.
+Use the checkout:init:after window event when you simply want to execute code independently of any result and with the certainty that everything belonging to the Hyva Checkout Frontend API has run.
+See the Frontend API Events page for details.

-• callback (callable, required) - The callback that needs to be executed as soon as the API is initialized.
+• callback (callable, required) - The callback function that executes as soon as the Hyva Checkout Frontend API is initialized.

 • options (object, optional)

-• stackPosition (int, optional) - Controls execution order; lower values run first.
-Default is 500.
+• stackPosition (int, optional) - Controls execution order; lower stackPosition values run first.
+Default stackPosition is 500.

 <script>